 I won tens of thousands of dollars, played in the World Series of Poker, and began dreaming of traveling the world playing tournaments for a living.
 In November 2010, I transitioned to playing poker full time.
 I traded in my gross survival jobs for something I truly enjoyed.
 Something that was fun and challenging and stimulating and well-paying that I could do in the comfort of my pajamas.

 Despite the fact that I made my own hours, I didn’t do much writing.
 And despite the fact that I was making good money, I didn’t do much saving.
 But I was happy.
-I loved what I did and for the first time in forever, I wasn’t working nights and weekends.
-I was suddenly free in all sorts of new ways to hang out with the important people in my life.
+I loved what I did and made my own hours and worked for the best boss I’ve ever had: myself.

 If you know how life works, you know what’s coming.

 April 15th, 2011 is known in the poker community as Black Friday.
-The DOJ shut down the three major poker sites operating in America for (alleged) money laundering.
+The DOJ shut down the three major poker sites operating in America under charges of money laundering.
 Not only could I not play, but I also couldn’t access the money I had stored in my online account.
 In an unfortunate twist of tax law, I still owed taxes on the thousands of dollars that I could no longer access.
 Suddenly, I was broke, incomeless and in debt.

 I still remember the day I found out it was over.
 My brain and senses dulled.
 The volume on the world dropped.
 People said things that I didn’t really process and I ate food I didn’t really taste.
 Everything sort of passed by like it wasn’t really there.
 I kept thinking the same thing over and over: I fucking blew it.

 I started to look back on the months that had passed.
 All the writing I hadn’t done.
 The money I hadn’t saved.
 Here I was, living on about as unstable a source of income as one can have, and I hadn’t in any way laid a foundation for my future.
 For life after cards.